akashdobariya2702/django-api-purchase-invoice/README.md

-# open a tabs in conxole and run below comands to run project (Tested on Ubuntu)
+# open a tabs in console and run below command to run project (Tested on Ubuntu)
 source dj_run.sh

 # can add, update or delete company data